Richasy/FantasyCopilot-Wiki/Workflow-Overview.md

 ### Expanding application capabilities

 The application comes with a set of built-in commands that are part of the Fantasy Copilot app.
 Additionally, the app supports the use of plugins to expand the command library.

+Fantasy Copilot provides a simple core library in `src/PluginSkills`.
+You can view the source code by opening `FantasyCopilot.PluginSkills.sln` in the project root directory.
+Alternatively, you can check out the latest built package in the [Release](https://github.com/Richasy/FantasyCopilot/releases) section.

 You can either write your own plugins or reference others' plugins to enrich your command library.